Holland House: Fox family

-Despite owning Holland House, neither William Edwardes nor any of his family appear to have lived in it.
+Despite owning Holland House, neither William Edwardes nor his family lived in it.
 (Note: The family is commemorated in name locally by Edwardes Square, a garden square built in 1811 by William Edwardes, 2nd Baron Kensington to the immediate south-west of Holland House.)
-In 1746 he let the house and sixty-four acres of land to his parliamentary colleague Henry Fox – a leading Whig politician who would later be created Baron Holland – for 99 years or three lives.
+In 1746 the Edwardes let the house and sixty-four acres of land for 99 years or three lives to parliamentary colleague Henry Fox, a leading Whig politician who would later be created Baron Holland.

-By 1767, Fox was leasing all of Edwardes' estate north of the Hammersmith road (the modern Kensington High Street), and in 1768 completed the purchase of the 200 acres of land for £17,000, with a further £2,500 paid in compensation to Rowland Edwardes and John Owen Edwardes, the beneficiaries of the entail established by Edward Henry Edwardes.
+By 1767, Fox was leasing all of Edwardes' estate north of the Hammersmith road (the modern Kensington High Street).
+In 1768 he completed the purchase of the 200 acres of land for £17,000, with a further £2,500 paid in compensation to Rowland Edwardes and John Owen Edwardes, the beneficiaries of the entail established by Edward Henry Edwardes.
 (Note: The Survey of Kensington suggests that Fox was able to pay this sum with profits obtained from his office of Paymaster General during the Seven Years' War.)
 A private act of Parliament, Edwardes' Estate Act 1768 (8 Geo.
 3. c.
 32 Pr.) was obtained to break the entail and confirm the conveyance.
 The sale included the lordship of the manor of Abbots Kensington, and situated on the estate was Little Holland House, the dower house, with two or three more minor houses and a tavern.
 Between 1762 and 1768 Lord Holland built for his retirement a large country house at Kingsgate in Kent.
 Fox died at Holland House in 1774, whereupon his title passed to his son Stephen, but Stephen died only five weeks later.

 Stephen and his wife Lady Mary FitzPatrick had had two children.
 Caroline was born in 1767, and whilst living at Little Holland House in 1842, she founded a charity school, known today as Fox Primary School.
 Her brother Henry was born in 1773, and became the third Baron when his father died.
 In 1797 he married Elizabeth Vassell, who became Baroness Holland.
 She died in 1845 and the estate passed to their son Henry Fox, 4th Baron Holland.